nguyentankdb17/vdt_github/README.md

 ### Project Title
 Bike Share Project
 ### Description
-Describe what your project is about and what it does
+A project dedicated to learn about Git

 ### Files used
 `bikeshare.py`